 In some cases, congenital blindness is observed.
 If the child was born with a relatively intact visual function, then in the first years of life, in addition to these symptoms, he also develops hyperopia, strabismus, visual acuity suffers greatly.
 Usually, by the age of 10, most patients with Leber congenital amaurosis go completely blind.
-In the future, they may have other disorders of the visual apparatus – keratoconus, cataracts, glaucoma.
+In the future, they may have other disorders of the visual apparatus – keratoconus, cataract, glaucoma.
 In some types of the disease, concomitant disorders can also be observed – central nervous system lesions, deafness.

 In modern ophthalmology, the diagnosis of Leber congenital amaurosis is made on the basis of an examination of the fundus, monitoring of the dynamics of changes in it, and electroretinography data.
 An important role is also played by the study of hereditary anamnesis, and for some types of disease – genetic sequencing of the sequence of key genes.